 Six Ways Arthritis Can Affect Your Eyes

-The same inflammation that damages your joints can also affect your eyes.
+The same inflammation that affects your joints can also affect your eyes.
 Here’s how to protect your vision.

 Keratitis Sicca (also called Dry Eye Syndrome)